 Elections are the most visible and scrutinized events in American politics.
 While some are more interesting and exciting than others, those that allow for the possibility of a change in partisan control of government are the most eagerly anticipated.
-The presidential and congressional contests taking place this fall have that potential, as Republicans aspire to gain control of the White House through the nomination of their standard bearer Donald Trump.
-Democrats on the other hand, seek to keep control of the presidency while helping the party to make inroads and perhaps even gain control of Congress.
-Given the raucous character of the nomination contests this past spring, this seems like the perfect time to examine the nature of elections and voting behavior in United States national elections.
+The congressional contests taking place this fall have that potential, as Democrats seek to gain control of the House (and possibly the Senate) and Republicans try to hold onto control of all branches of government.
+Given the raucous character of the nomination contests this past spring and summer, and of US politics in general, this seems like the perfect time to examine the nature of campaigns and elections in the United States.